DanielLowry/cursor_usage_tracker/README.md

 - Linux (Ubuntu/Debian): [docs/INSTALL.linux.md](./docs/INSTALL.linux.md)

 ## Node version
 This repo includes an `.nvmrc` with `20`.
 Use your OS package manager plus `nvm`/`nvm-windows` to ensure Node 20.x.
-If you install a newer Node, switch to 20.x to match the toolchain.
+If you install a newer Node, switch to 20.x to match the toolchain.nvm

 ## Monorepo quickstart